cbarrier05/Python/README.md

-# Python Tutorials
+# Python Projects

-This is where I store my python tutorials
+This is where I store my python projects and tutorials